chizzletaz/MSP2-TriviaQuiz/README.md

 # La Triviata
-This is a trivia game.
-The user can choose between challenge mode and practice mode.
-In challenge mode the user plays three rounds with increasing difficulty, with questions from every category.
+Triviata is a trivia game.
+When playing the game, the user can choose between challenge mode and practice mode.
+In challenge mode the user plays three rounds with increasing difficulty and with questions from every category.
 In practice mode, the user can choose the category and difficulty level.

+# Table of Content

 # UX
 ## **Strategic level**
-The website is for people who want to play a fun or a challenging game and at the same time test their knowledge.
+This website is for people who want to play a fun or challenging game and at the same time test their knowledge.
-Another goal is to show the coding skills I learned solar (HTML, CSS and Javascript).
+My personal goal is to show the coding skills I learned sofar (HTML, CSS and Javascript).

-Game idea/explanation?

 ### **user stories**
 **first time users:**
 - As a first time user, I want to navigate easily across the website.
 - As a first time user, I want to know what the game is about, so I can play the game with ease.
+**returning users:**
 - As a user, I want to play the game on different screen sizes.
-- As a user I want to have some control over the game, so I can play the game in my own pace.
+- As a user, I want to have some control over the game, so I can play the game in my own pace.
+- As a user, I want to see/hear if my answer is correct or not.
+- As a user, I want to see the right answer, when I gave a wrong answer, so I can learn from my mistakes.
-- As a user I want to get feedback on how I am doing, in particular if my answer is correct and how many points I have.
+- As a user, I want to see how many points I have.
-- As a user I want to save my score and see the high scores, so I challenge myself to play better.
+- As a user, I want to save my score and see the high scores, so I challenge myself to play better.
-- As a user I want to choose different game modes, so the game is more versatile.
+- As a user, I want to choose different game modes, so the game is more versatile.

-NOTE: is it better to be as precise as possible on the user stories, or can you groups some stories into general user stories?
-For instance ‘user story e’ is more general and leaves room for more implementations/features.
-Should I split this up in different stories?

 **developer stories:**
-- As a developer I want to give feedback and control to the users before, during and after the game, so that the user keeps on playing.
+- As a developer I want to give feedback and control to the users before, during and after the game, for a better playing experience.
 - As a developer I want to challenge the user, so they will come back and play some more.
 - As a developer I want my users to be able to play on all devices.

 ## **Scope level**
 Considering that I don’t have enough experience and therefore insight into how much time it costs and how difficult implementing some features are, I’ve decided to plan for a *Minimal Viable Project* first and then add the extra features, depending on how much time was left.
-Minimal Viable Project, what requirements are needed?
+**The requirements for the Minimal Viable Project:**
-1. Provide an explanation of the game.
+1. An explanation of the game.
-2. Provide good navigation indications with use of buttons and icons.
+2. Good navigation indications by use of buttons and icons.
-3. Have a responsive design.
+3. A responsive design.
-4. Provide a game
+4. A game area with question and answers.
-5. An option to choose the next question
-6. An option to change settings.
+5. Indication whether the given answer is correct or incorrect.
+6. Indication what level the user is playing.
+7. Score indication.
-7. Provide information on score, correct/incorrect answer and which question the user is on.
+8. Indication on which question the user is on.
-8. An option to save the score.
+9. An option to save the score.
-9. Provide high scores.
+10. Provide high scores.

 **Extra requirements:**
-1. An option to show the right answer.
+1. Show the right answer.
-2. Provide different player modes: practice/fun mode: the user can choose the category and difficulty level.
-3. Sound effect and background music and the option to turn them on/off.
+2. Sound effects and background music and the option to turn them on/off.
+3. Different player modes -> Add practice mode (the user can choose the category and difficulty level).
+4. Indication of category and difficulty in practice mode.
+5. An option to choose the next question.
-4. Option to switch between dark and light mode.
+6. Option to switch between dark and light mode.

 ## **Structure Level**